 BTW – picket fences don’t have to be white nor be relegated to the front yard!!

 Dry Stone Wall

-If larger rocks can be easily and cheaply accessed in your area then a dry stone wall is possibly the best option for a high security fence made within a limited budget.
+If larger rocks can be easily, and cheaply, accessed in your area then consider a dry stone wall.
+It is possibly the best option for a high security fence within a limited budget.
 There is no mortar or steel rods to purchase and no footings to be laid.
 It’s just a matter of positioning your rocks so that the wall interlocks with itself.

-The added advantage of a dry stone wall is that once it’s completed there is no further ongoing maintenance and it will last for centuries – if it’s been well constructed.
+The added advantage of a dry stone wall is that once it’s completed there is no further ongoing maintenance.
+It will last for centuries – if it’s been well constructed.

-Like the dry stone wall, if bamboo is easily accessible (try areas where it has become an invasive weed) then erecting a bamboo fence is also going to be a relatively cheap option.
-Bamboo is also very strong so if the garden fence is constructed well it should offer some degree of security as well as looking great.
+Like the dry stone wall, bamboo is easily accessible (try areas where it has become an invasive weed).
+Therefore, erecting a bamboo fence is also going to be a relatively cheap option.
+Bamboo is very strong.
+If the garden fence is constructed well it should offer a high degree of security, and look great.

 The bamboo fence is another option that is low in maintenance and won’t require painting or costly oils.
 If bamboo isn’t available in your area, then brushwood may be worth considering as well.
 Both types of fence will take some time to tie up but it is much cheaper to do it yourself than buy sheets already prepared.

 The beauty of garden fences is the ability to hide them with creepers and climbing plants.
 Thus, you can easily source old rusty iron fencing from a salvage yard and then hide it as you allow your creeping plants to grow over it.
 An iron fence like this should offer some privacy and also a high level of security.
 Plus, once it’s grown over will also prove to be incredibly aesthetic.

 This is also another low maintenance garden fence and you may even decide to allow some of it to show between your plants to add to the effect.